 There may be no better trout fishing lake on the West Coast than Shasta Lake.
 Rainbow trout and German brown trout have both been routinely stocked in Shasta Lake for decades.

-And while rainbows are the more common species, anglers have great opportunities to catch both.
+And while rainbows are the more common species, helping land Shasta on our list of best rainbow trout lakes in California, anglers have great opportunities to catch both.

 Fishing for rainbows is excellent throughout the Sacramento River Arm, as well as Dry Fork, Little Squaw Creek and Big Backbone Creek.

 Those in search of big browns typically fare best in the McCloud River Arm, especially in the area between Turntable Bay and Hirz Bay.

 The number of lunkers in the McCloud Arm help place Shasta among California’s best brown trout lakes.

 Many consider late winter, just before the lake temperatures begin to warm, to be the best time for trout fishing on Shasta Lake.

 Both brown and rainbow trout hunt in shallow water at this time, putting them with reach of shore fishermen.

 Casting with spinners and spoons is effective when trout are in Shasta’s shallows.
 Tipping the hook of one’s lure with a kernel of corn or a salmon egg is a favorite tactic.

 The lake temperature tends to hover in the low 50s throughout winter.
 But once it starts to warm up, usually in March, rainbow trout begin making their way into Shasta Lake’s tributaries to spawn.

 They return later in the spring, depleted and very hungry.
 Trout feed voraciously on shad and other baitfish as they return from the spawn, and eventually make their way toward deep water in the main lake.